How to Ask Open-Ended Questions (80+ Examples in 2025)

 The DOs

 ✅ Think of a yes-no question (because it’s way easier).
-Check out these open-ended questions examples, they’re converted from close-ended questions
+Check out the open-ended questions examples from the previous section, they're converted from close-ended questions.

 Use open-ended questions as follow-ups to pry out more information.
 For example, after asking ‘are you a fan of Taylor Swift?’ (closed-ended question), you can try ‘why/why not?’ or ‘how has he/she motivated you?’ (only if the answer is yes 😅).